-London, UNITED KINGDOM – 1 November 2017 – euNetworks is a European facilities based bandwidth infrastructure provider that sells focus products to target customers.
+London, UK – 1 November 2017 – euNetworks is a European facilities based bandwidth infrastructure provider that sells focus products to target customers.
 Our key drivers of bandwidth growth are data centre and cloud connectivity.

 We delivered a strong performance in the third quarter.
 Total revenue grew 10% from Q3 2016 reaching €34.9m, with recurring revenue up 9% and recurring revenue from focus products up 15% from Q3 2016, despite adverse currency impact.
 Adjusted EBITDA grew 18% from Q3 2016.